 - Taucheo or Yellow Bean Paste - This is a salty paste made from fermented yellow soy beans.
 I found some of this in my local supermarket, but if you can't find it, you can replace it with another soybean based paste - such as black bean, chilli bean (will be hotter) or even hoisin (will be a little sweeter).
 I've made this previously with hoisin, and it still tasted delicious.

-30 minute Malaysian Mee Siam
+30 minute Malaysian-style Mee Siam

-- 4 nests dried rice vermicelli - - about 240g/8.5oz
+- 4 nests dried rice vermicelli - (about 240g/8.5oz)

-- 3 tbsp. vegetable oil
+- 3 tbsp sunflower oil

-- 2 onions - peeled and chopped
+- 2 onions - peeled and sliced

 - ½ tsp shrimp paste